rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 to multiple sections.
 That is, because any node can be subsequent to any number of sectioning nodes.

+**PROPERTIES**
+The above mentioned 1:1 relation can be seen to define the following two implementation specific object properties:

+* `Section SectioningNode.declaredSection`
+* `SectioningNode Section.sectioningNode`

 **DEFINITION**
 A sectioning node does not belong to its own section.